Welcome to Manuel Antonio, Costa Rica!

 Experience firsthand the unparalleled beauty of this lush tropical wonderland.

-The climate of Costa Rica is lushly tropical year round, with many microclimates depending on elevation.
+Costa Rica's climate is lushly tropical year round, with many microclimates depending on elevation.

 The average temperature throughout the year is deliciously balmy—between 71°F and 81°F.